smatechnologies/opcon-basic-training/docs/Defining A Request.md

 sidebar_label: 'Defining A Request'
 ---

-The Service Definition is composed of serveral fields, many of which are optional:
+The Service Definition is composed of several fields, many of which are optional:

 ![](../static/imgbasic/SelfServiceRequestDetails.png)